southalc/podman/README.md

 * A systemd service `podman-<container_name>` is created, enabled, and started that runs as a user service
 * The container will be re-deployed any time the image source digest does not match the running container image because the default defined type parameter `podman::container::update` is set to `true`.
-* Create a firewall rule on the container host to enable connections to port 8080, which is published by the container.
-The firewall rule also used the [types](https://forge.puppet.com/modules/southalc/types) module
+* Create a firewall rule on the host to enable connections to port 8080, which is published by the container.
+The firewall rule is also implemented using the [types](https://forge.puppet.com/modules/southalc/types) module.
 ```
 ---
 # Hiera based role for Jenkins container deployment